rolznz/infinitris2/functions/README.md

 - email_password: password of sender email account
 - email_host: host which serves the email account
 - export_bucket url of bucket to do daily backups of infinitris data to
+- simple_output_webhook_url - url to send notifications to when things happen (e.g. new challenges created)

 `firebase functions:config:get`